Lainlnya/Lainlnya.github.io/_posts/2020-09-29-welcome-to-not-pure-poole.md

 ---
 layout: post
 title: Welcome to Not Pure Poole
-date: 2020-09-29 23:18 +0800
-last_modified_at: 2020-10-01 01:08:25 +0800
+date: 2022-07-10 17:00
+type: categories
-tags: [jekyll theme, jekyll, tutorial]
+tags:
+  - data structure
 toc: true
 ---

 Welcome to **Not Pure Poole**!
 This is an example post to show the layout.
 {: .message }

 First, do you notice the TOC on the right side?
 Try to scroll down to read this post, you'll find that the TOC is always sticky in the viewport.

-Cum sociis natoque penatibus et magnis <a href="#">dis parturient montes</a>, nascetur ridiculus mus. *Aenean eu leo quam.* Pellentesque ornare sem lacinia quam venenatis vestibulum.
+Cum sociis natoque penatibus et magnis <a href="#">dis parturient montes</a>, nascetur ridiculus mus. _Aenean eu leo quam._ Pellentesque ornare sem lacinia quam venenatis vestibulum.
 Sed posuere consectetur est at lobortis.
 Cras mattis consectetur purus sit amet fermentum.

 > Curabitur blandit tempus porttitor.
 Nullam quis risus eget urna mollis ornare vel eu leo.
 Nullam id dolor id nibh ultricies vehicula ut id elit.